-How will Colorado’s new plastic bag fee impact your life?
-The answer is blowing in the wind.
+How will Colorado’s new bag fee impact your life?
+Just look to the cities that already have bag charges.

 Conservation groups are also trying to get plastic takeout utensils banned statewide, but have not yet been successful.
 Some local governments have passed a single-use utensils ban.

 Walmart, while skipping ahead with an immediate self-imposed ban, wants customers to know that higher bag charges in some locations are the results of previous local laws.
-The Walmart in Steamboat, for example, will continue to charge 20 cents a delivery bag, while Frisco will be charging 25 cents, regional Walmart spokeswoman Lauren Willis said.
+The Walmart in Steamboat Springs, for example, will continue to charge 20 cents a delivery bag, while Frisco will be charging 25 cents, regional Walmart spokeswoman Lauren Willis said.

 “Our focus will remain on ensuring our customers can transition as easily as possible, including providing multiple options of affordable reusable bags and the continued convenience of delivery in paper bags,” Willis said.